 Deferred tax assets are recognised for all deductible temporary differences, and the carryforward of unused tax credits and unused tax losses, to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carryforward of unused tax credits and unused tax losses can be utilised.
 A significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
-The carrying value of deferred tax assets relating to recognised tax losses as at 31 December 2023 was nil (2022: RMB4,252,000).
-The amount of unrecognised tax losses as at 31 December 2023 was RMB117,708,000 (2022: RMB86,597,000).
+The carrying value of deferred tax assets relating to recognised tax losses as at 31 December 2024 was nil (2023:nil).
+The amount of unrecognised tax losses as at 31 December 2024 was RMB192,300,000 (2023: RMB117,708,000).
 Further details are included in note 29 in the financial statements.